o3de/o3de.org/content/docs/atom-guide/features/taa.md

 ## Issues and improvements

-The following are a list of known issues and improvements for TAA:
+The following is a list of known issues and improvements for TAA:

 - TAA can cause Bloom to produce flickering in the resulting image.